 On the other side of the table, an advantage to the seller in a corporate stock sale is that most of the proceeds of the sale are taxed at the lower capital gains rate.

 However, 90-plus percent of the small to medium size privately held business ownership transfers that my firm has been involved in have been asset sales, primarily due to the liability exposure issue.
 I remember one instance when we nearly had to peel a lawyer off the ceiling when his client thought he might want to buy a business in a corporate stock acquisition!

 As a practical matter, about the only time we get involved in a corporate stock sale is when the corporation holds licenses that are not transferrable.
-Durable medical equipment dealerships are an example with their licenses and billing authorities from Medicare, Medicaid and BlueCross-BlueShield.
+Durable medical equipment dealerships are an example with their licenses and contracts from Medicare, Medicaid and BlueCross-BlueShield.